mmikowski/powercss/README.md

     metasheet._bcolor_ = 'green';
     vsheet._bcolor_    = undefined;

-Here the **metasheet** level value, 'green', will "win" and the CSS processor will use that instead of any **global**, or **builtin** value.
+Here the **metasheet** level value, 'green', will "win" and the CSS generator will use that instead of any **global**, or **builtin** value.
 In other words, the resulting CSS will read `background:green`.
 And so on.
-If the value is still undefined at the end of this scope chain, a blank string will be used and a warning logged to the console.
+If the value is still undefined at the end of the scope chain, a blank string will be used and a warning logged to the console.

 An astute reader will notice that a **vsheet** can be used across many